-ARTICLE 32 Resignation
+ARTICLE 32 Employment Separation

+Resignation.
 To resign in good standing, an employee shall submit his/her resignation in writing to the Chief of Police two (2) weeks in advance of the effective date of his/her resignation.
+Employees who submit written notice at least 30 days before resignation or their anticipated date of retirement shall be awarded an additional vacation day at the employee's current rate of pay to be paid out with the employee's last paycheck.